 This header can be placed anywhere; however, the path of this header needs to be present in the include search path for a successful build.
 Refer to the Applications Help section for more details.

 '''

 The Debug System Service supports these configuration options:

 / Enable debug messaging /

 #define SYS_DEBUG(level,message) SYS_DEBUG(level,message)

 / Circular buffer for formatted output /

+#define DEBUG_PRINT_BUFFER_SIZE 512

 '''